h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/com/ncr/ATMMonitoring/pojo/Hotfix.rst

 .. java:method:: public Date getInstalledOn()
    :outertype: Hotfix

-   Gets the installed on.
+   Gets the date it was installed on.

-   :return: the installedOn
+   :return: the date

 getNumber
 ^^^^^^^^^